Season 4, Episode 8 – BBC2

 Finally now, thanks to the help of one of the series’ unsung heroes, the unnamed Pathologist, Saga has her affirmative answer.
 It’s a genuinely emotive moment – as with so many in The Bridge – that then leads to her burning all her memories kept in her lock-up, acted by little more than the subtly of facial expressions, that convey so much about such a complex character.
 It seems Saga is finally finding some resolution.

 But we haven’t quite finished yet, there’s still a case to solve.
-After the emotional rollercoaster, somewhat surprisingly proceedings are wrapped up fairly swiftly.
+After the emotional rollercoaster, proceedings are, somewhat surprisingly, wrapped up fairly swiftly.
 Things come to a head at Henrik’s apartment with one final cut-away tense gunshot, with Saga (having earlier been very luckily gifted a front door key) shooting dead serial killer Kevin/Brian, after a tense will-he-won’t-he kill Henrik’s daughter Astrid in front of him.

 Nevertheless, at this stage nobody is here for that – it’s all about our heroine.
 With Henrik and daughter safely reunited – making some redemption for her part in Martin’s loss of his own son – and her mother’s demons successfully, and literally, put to the fire, it’s time for Saga’s future to be revealed.